 Moreover, the video calling app offered a useful and unique beauty filter and virtual background instead of emoji and Snapchat like features.
 The built-in beautification filters smooth out skin tone and blemishes to give a polished appearance.

 The virtual background features help user’s with custom backgrounds to cover the clutters, running pets and children, and others.
 Milky Way galaxy and Burj Khalifa top have become one of the most popularly used backgrounds.
 Users are also provided several options to add images and customize their videos.

 One of the most important features that gave enormous Zoom over Skype and other video conferencing apps was its ability to allow the host to split participants into different rooms.
 Similar to how colleagues in different departments sit separately for work at workplaces.
 The hosts can split their employees into 50 breakout rooms (different sessions).
 This allows the employee’s room to discuss and collaborate with teammates.
-It also allows bosses and managers to pop-in and out of breakout room to follow up and get updated.
-These features have only helped become Zoom became one of the most popular apps and dominate the market.
+It also allows bosses and managers to pop-in and out of the breakout room to follow up and get updated.
+These features have only helped Zoom become one of the most popular apps and dominate the market.